MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/manage-the-shifts-app-for-your-organization-in-teams.md

 Shift-based tags let your users reach people who are on-shift in real time.
 Notifications are sent only to those people who are on-shift at the time the tag is used in a chat or channel post.
 For example:

-- A systems engineer uses the @FieldEngineers tag to post an announcement to a channel for all on-shift field engineers.
+- A store manager uses the @Cashiers tag to post an announcement to a channel for all on-shift cashiers.
 - A nurse uses the @CardiologistsOnCall tag to start a chat with all on-call cardiologists.

 You can turn the feature on or off in the Microsoft Teams admin center.
 To learn more, see [Manage tags in Teams](../../manage-tags.md).